Efficient solution of symmetric eigenvalue problems from families of coupled systems: Dimension reduction

-Note that the matrix $B$ can have a non-trivial null space.
+which satisfies $V_2 = \mathop{range}(B)$.
+Note that the matrix $B$ may have a non-trivial null space.
 Hence, the $Q_{22}$-block in the method matrix $Q$ defined by Eq.~\eqref{eq:ourmethodmatrix} is obtained by computing a basis for $\mathop{range}(B)$ using, e.g., SVD of $B$.